 After returning to the United States, I spent a week in Las Vegas with friends.
-It was a good way station back into the states.
+It was a good way station back into the States.
 A good adjustment period.
 For the past week, I have been home at my parents’ house outside of Boston.
 Life in suburbia has actually been quite busy.
-It’s tax time in the states and I have been busily going through all of my 2011 receipts so I can figure out how much I spent and can deduct.
+It’s tax time in the States, and I have been busily going through all of my 2011 receipts so I can figure out how much I spent and can deduct.
 I’m pretty sure I am going to get walloped in taxes this year; I don’t look forward to getting the bill next week.

 When I’m not buried in my receipts and crunching numbers on my adding machine, I’m writing.
-I’ve started the editing for my novel and that is taking up much of my time — plus I have a head full of content to write about and I’ve been busily writing blog posts.
+I’ve started the editing for my novel and that is taking up much of my time — plus I have a head full of content to write about, and so I’ve been busily writing blog posts.
 The next few weeks will be a tidal wave of travel stories, tips, photos, and advice.

-This coming week I’ll be applying for my 6 month Swedish visa.
+This coming week I’ll be applying for my six-month Swedish visa.
 Over the past few weeks as I’ve researched how to stay in Europe longer than 90 days, I’ve learned a lot.
 It’s all going to be put together in a long blog post for those of you considering a long-term stay in Europe; I just need to hear back from a few more embassies on their procedures first.